serverok/server-setup/debian/readme-apache.txt

 create database USERNAME;
 grant all on *.* to 'USERNAME'@'localhost' identified by 'PASSWOD_HERE';

+GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'MYSQL_PASSWORD' WITH GRANT OPTION;
+GRANT PROXY ON ''@'' TO 'admin'@'localhost' WITH GRANT OPTION;

+systemctl restart apache2

-certbot --authenticator webroot --webroot-path /home/DOMAIN_NAME/html --installer apache --agree-tos --email admin@serverok.in -d DOMAIN_NAME -d www.DOMAIN_NAME
+certbot --authenticator webroot --webroot-path /home/DOMAIN_NAME/html/ --installer apache --agree-tos --email admin@serverok.in -d DOMAIN_NAME -d www.DOMAIN_NAME